Last battle of Bismarck: Background

-At 10:30 on 26 May Bismarck was detected by a Coastal Command Catalina reconnaissance aircraft from 209 Squadron RAF that had flown over the Atlantic from its base on Lough Erne in Northern Ireland across the Donegal Corridor.
+At 10:30 on 26 May Bismarck was detected by a RAF Coastal Command Catalina reconnaissance aircraft from 209 Squadron RAF that had flown over the Atlantic from RAF Castle Archdale on Lough Erne in Northern Ireland across the Donegal Corridor through neutral Ireland.
 It was piloted by the British Flying Officer Dennis Briggs and co-piloted by the US Navy observer Ensign Leonard B. Smith, USNR.
 Smith was at the controls when he spotted Bismarck (via a trailing oil slick from the ship's damaged fuel tank) and reported her position to the Admiralty.
 Shortly before at 09:00 Ark Royal had launched scouting planes and half an hour after the Catalina, two Swordfish found Bismarck as well.
 From then on, the German ship's position was known to the British, although the enemy would have to be slowed significantly if heavy units hoped to engage outside the range of German land-based aircraft.
 On receiving the message from the Catalina, Capt.
 Vian decided not to join the pursuing British battleships, but to steer directly for Bismarck.
 All British hopes were now pinned on Force H and these destroyers.